 Interior spaces are physical expressions of life lived, and as such as an interior architecture course, there is a responsibility to facilitate our students to both understand and question the inhabitation of space, including the analysis of the past and speculation around future lives (to be) lived.

-Below you will some examples of the unique learning experiences our students enjoy.
+Below you will some examples of the unique learning experiences our students have enjoyed in recent years.

 Here second year students engage in script-writing, film-making, set design, and post-production techniques to communicate topics of personal interest and speculate on the (un)desirable future of a local construction site.

-SysMat or ‘Systems and Materials’ is that way that we, on the BAIA course talk about ideas that spin off from the traditional notion of ‘technology’ in architecture and refers to all manner of systems (structural, technical, economic, social etc) as well as ideas around making, production, construction, material testing and prototyping from the scale of the object or prop to the scale of the building.
+SysMat or ‘Systems and Materials’ is the way that we, on the BAIA course, talk about ideas that spin off from the traditional notion of ‘technology’ in architecture and refers to all manner of systems (structural, technical, economic, social etc) as well as ideas around making, production, construction, material testing and prototyping from the scale of the object or prop to the scale of the building.
 On our BAIA we focus on the re-use of existing buildings, which the students must respond to, so each student will be working within a found condition.
-Sites this year are all in Brighton and include the Hippodrome building, the fallen West Pier and multiple ‘monuments’ surrounding the Queens Park area of the city.

 The key to a reflective practice is developing the skills to critique the work of others, so our students are guided through peer review processes from first year, enabling them to understand, and replicate, the qualities that make work that is well communicated and authoritative.